-Feedback in control loops is the basic concept of control engineering on which everything else is based.
+Feedback in control loops is the basic concept of control engineering.
 We explain this concept without mathematics, only using illustrative examples.
 Gain an intuitive understanding of why control loops can become unstable.
 And learn what is crucial for good control design.

-Promote CO2 neutrality in companies - learn more about the general levers in the TLK Energy Blog.
+Measures to reduce CO2 emissions in companies - learn more about the general levers in the TLK Energy Blog.
 Reduce CO2 emissions through decarbonization, energy efficiency and compensation.

 It sounds contradictory: What does a refrigeration cycle do in a heat pump?
 Resolving precisely this apparent contradiction is the key to understanding the fundamentals and functioning of refrigeration cycles – and heat pumps.

 PI and PID controllers are the most frequently used controllers in practice.
-Even though the actual control law is very simple, the selection of suitable parameters is anything but trivial.
+Even though the actual control law is very simple, the selection of suitable parameters is not trivial.
 We present a practical and well-proven step-by-step method to determine good PID parameters for a given application.

 How are individual apps for the simulation of technical processes developed?
 What additional value can simulation with an online tool offer in the fields of engineering, sales and technical marketing?
 We show you which steps are necessary to transfer complex models into an intuitive app.